brettimus/super-hearts/README.md

 ### Compass
 **Evented**

 `Compass` is a composition of four animations.
-The current implementation of a composed preset makes further composition a little difficult because I hacked it together without thinking much about it...
-So.
-For now, don't try to compose on top of this, mmkay?
+The current implementation of a composed preset (a preset that combines multple separate animation configurations on the same event) makes further composition a little difficult because I hacked it together without thinking much about how you'...
+Ah.
+I just realized how to fix this!
+Apply every new call's new options to _all_ of the preset animation configs individually.
+If you find this note I forgot to delete it.
+Please submit an issue.
 ```javascript
 // Four hearts shoot out from the four compass direction of the click/touch point )North, East, South, and West).
 var compass = SuperHearts.Compass();